zhwa/mlir-example/book/Chapter-10-Optimizations.md

 pm.addPass(createConvertVectorToLLVMPass());
 ```

 Why explicit vectorization? **Control and predictability**.
 Linalg operations explicitly encode parallelism through iterator types (`parallel`, `reduction`); lowering to vector dialect preserves this intent.
-Auto-vectorization in LLVM is heuristic-based—it sometimes fails to vectorize even obviously parallel code, or vectorizes inefficiently.
+Auto-vectorization in LLVM's middle-end (as of LLVM 20) is heuristic-based—relying on cost models and alias analysis that sometimes fail to vectorize even obviously parallel code, or vectorize inefficiently.
+LLVM's ongoing VPlan improvements may address some limitations, but the fundamental challenge remains: MLIR's `vector` dialect handles multi-dimensional vectors natively, while LLVM IR is inherently one-dimensional.
 By generating vector IR explicitly, we guarantee SIMD usage and can inspect/debug the vector-level IR.

 **Vectorization of Reduction Loops**.
 Parallelizable loops (embarrassingly parallel computations like element-wise operations) vectorize straightforwardly.
 Reduction loops (sum, max, matrix multiplication) require more sophistication.
 Consider: